-- Increase percentage of journeys using cycles by making improvements in the cycling infrastructure (both exclusive and shared with motor traffic) and by extending 20mph speed limits. - Further prioritise road safety e.g. separating pedestrians and cyclists from other modes of transport wherever possible, and enhancing the number of safe A259 joining / crossing points. - Enforce the separation of motor vehicle and cycle use, where separate provision is already made (A259 Seaford to Newhaven).
+- Increase percentage of journeys using cycles by making improvements in the cycling infrastructure (both exclusive and shared with motor traffic) and by extending 20mph speed limits.
+This would include provision of secure cycle storage at shopping areas, surgeries and an increase of existing provision at railway stations and schools - Further prioritise road safety, such as by separating pedestrians and cyclists from other modes of transport wherever possible, with particular emphasis needed from the existing seafront provision to Exceat Bridge on A259, and from Sutton Corner in the direction of Alfriston.
+This would not necessarily need to follow the router of Alfriston Road itself within Seaford.
+It is also necessary to enhance the number of A259 joining / crossing points, at Beacon Road, Station Approach, War Memorial, and Sutton Corner to increase the ease and safety of crossing or joining the A259.
+Discrete Cycling Routes to Schools are desirable. - Enforce the separation of motor vehicle and cycle use, where separate provision is already made (A259 Seaford to Newhaven).